Samford University Bishop Guild Invitational

 Email: 84gracescott@gmail.com

 My name is Grace Scott.
-I am a sophomore at Samford University.
+I am a junior at Samford University.
 I came into the debate community new freshman year, and have really been enjoying the rigor and joy of this singular activity.

 Essentials: